shan18/Kart/README.md

 #### Note:

+- The **Contact** page in the repository has been currently disabled, to enable it uncomment `line 17 in src/kart/urls.py` and `line 30-32 in src/templates/base/navbar.html`.
 - The project contains _two level git architecture_, inner for heroku and outer for GitHub.
 Thus, the reason for _two .gitignore and requirements.txt files_.
 - Due to size issues, only one protected media file has been uploaded in GitHub.
 Add the others by uploading them in the **Django Admin**, inside the **Products** section.